aklinker1/vite-plugin-web-extension/docs/guide/migration-v2.md

 ```

 ::: warning
-For Chrome, you'll need to be on version 110, which is the current version of Chrome Beta, not regular Chrome.
-So either wait for v110, or develop against Chrome Beta.
+For Chrome, you'll need to be on version 110, which was released Feb 13, 2023.
+Make sure you're browser is up to date, or HMR will not work.
 :::

 ## Drop CJS support